Daniel-Griffiths/cloudflare-expo-ota-updates/README.md

 # Cloudflare - Expo OTA Updates

-This is a open source update OTA update service for Expo apps, using Cloudflare workers, D1 database and R2 storage.
+This is a open source OTA update service for Expo apps, using Cloudflare workers, D1 database and R2 storage.

 ## Why Use This Project?

-If you are in the fortunate position of having an Expo app with a large number of users then the price of OTA updates on EAS can add up very quickly.
-Self hosting on Cloudflare can drastically lower these costs and potentially even get the price down to $0 per month, as Cloudflare has an extremely generous free tier for it's services.
+When deploying Expo OTA updates to an app with a large number of users the price can add up very quickly.
+Self hosting on Cloudflare can **drastically** lower these costs and potentially even get the price down to $0 per month (Cloudflare has an extremely generous free tier for it's services).

 ## Getting Started